Get ready to experience your newest passion...

 En Suite Bathroom

 They say that the best things come in small packages, and that’s certainly the case at Nyala Sands.
 The lodge has been likened to a family home, with its spacious and well-equipped kitchen at its heart.
 It’s here that the staff will prepare sumptuous meals for you throughout your stay, offering you the opportunity to dine in style, either inside or al-fresco style, outside on the deck.
-A well-stocked bar offers you the chance to sample a range of beverages, from the virtually traditional pre-dinner gin and tonic to a range of fine South African wines and locally brewed craft beer.
+A well-stocked bar offers you the chance to sample a range of beverages, from the virtually traditional pre-dinner gin and tonic to a range of fine South African wines.

 The viewing deck offers a spacious and shady outside lounge area next to a small plunge pool – the perfect place to cool off in the heat of an African summer – and an expansive view of the Mohlabetsi and a small permanent waterhole on its opposite bank.